 Designed to provide the prospective secondary-level (Grades 6-12) mathematics teacher the methods of teaching contemporary mathematics content.
-Topics include methods of presentation, awareness of national mathematics organizations, the writing of unit/daily lesson plans, microteaching of a mathematics lesson, selecting materials, inclusionary practices, classroom application of various forms of technology, and techniques of assessment.
+Topics include methods of presentation, awareness of national mathematics organizations, the writing of unit/daily lesson plans, micro-teaching of a mathematics lesson, selecting materials, inclusionary practices, classroom application of various forms of technology, and techniques of assessment.
 Prerequisite: ED 215 and acceptance into the Teacher Education Program.
 Offered through KICA.
 Spring semester.

-ED 435 Methods for Teaching Natural Science in the Secondary School/3

-Designed to provide the prospective teacher with knowledge and skills for teaching the natural sciences at the secondary level (Grades 6-12).
+ED 435 Methods for Teaching Natural Science in the Secondary School/3 for teaching the natural sciences at the secondary level (Grades 6-12).
 Content includes curriculum selection and design, safe laboratory management and operation, integration of curriculum, inclusionary practices, methods and modalities of teaching, assessment, classroom application of various forms of technology, and professional organizations.
 Micro-teaching, classroom observation and group and selfevaluation are included.
 Prerequisite: ED 215 and acceptance into the Teacher Education Program.
 Offered through KICA.
 Spring semester.